 I made Adriene's yoga studio in Animal Crossing https://t.co/pzNJ90MYcd— Ben Williams (@Ben Williams)1586943537.0

 Despite this, Adriene isn't your typical fitness influencer.
 Her channel and her grid are homey and lo-fi.
-Her videos are shot in her Austin living room (it's nice, but it looks like yours).
+Her videos are shot in her modest Austin living room.
 Instead of slick, minimalist millennial pink graphics, each routine starts with a grainy, sepia clip of Adriene sitting crosslegged while gentle country music plays.
 She posts more nature pics than selfies and instructs in workout gear that could be from Target, rather than Outdoor Voices.
 She doesn't edit out her falls or stumbles.
-Thus, her appeal is the opposite of most influencers.
+Her appeal is the opposite of most influencers.
 Adriene makes people feel good, not bad.

 PAPER caught up with Adriene in quarantine to talk about what it's like to be the lifeline of millions during a global pandemic, and how yoga got its bad reputation.

 I'm doing well!
 Just wrapping things up here on a sunny day in Austin.

 I'm actually from Austin.
 I'm one of the rare folks who was born and stayed here.
 I almost went to New York when I was younger, and almost moved to LA a little bit later to do film, commercials and voice-over.
 Kind of funny that I ended up staying in Austin with yoga.

 Tell me how you created "Yoga With Adriene."